Luukdegram/zwld/README.md

--h, --help                         Print this help and exit -o [path]                          Output path of the binary --entry <entry>                    Name of entry point symbol --import-memory                    Import memory from the host environment --import-table                     Import function table from the host environment --initial-memory=<value>           Initial size of the linear memory
+-h, --help                         Print this help and exit -o [path]                          Output path of the binary --entry <entry>                    Name of entry point symbol --global-base=<value>              Value from where the global data will start --import-memory                    Import memory from the host environment --import-table                     Import function table from the host environment --initial-memory=<value>           Initial size of the linear memory